hpcgarage/intrepyddguide/library/functions.md

   - Note: argument `order` is not supported. `dtype` is supported in another way.
   - Example: `empty([2,3], int32())`
 - [eq](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array_equal.html)
+  - Broadcasting is only supported if the first argument is an array and the scond argument is a scalar
 - [exp](https://docs.scipy.org/doc/numpy/reference/generated/numpy.exp.html)
   - Note: the first argument can be either an array or a scalar
 - [float32](https://docs.scipy.org/doc/numpy/reference/arrays.dtypes.html)